shivaPeri/shapely-demos/README.md

 points = np.random.rand(3, 500, 2)
 mls = MultiLineString(points)
 ```
+Once our coordinate data is represented as a `shapely.geometry`, we can now apply shapely manipulations to the geometry such as clipping (`shapely.ops.clip_by_rect`) or generating offset curves (`LineString.parallel_offset`)

 Moreover, using the `Polygon` class allows for complex boolean operations including `intersection`, `union`, etc.
 Suppose we take the nGon from earlier and want to intersect it with a MultiLineString.
 We can do so as follows.